bafiantje/Game-of-life/README.md

 ## The Assignment

 Our college assigned us to recreate The Game of Life.
 The catch is that we need to give it a creative approach.
 Do we want to make it more than just a game?
 Do we want to give it a unique twist?
-Do we just design the same game with a different visual approach ?
-This repository shows the people our approach.
+Do we just design the same game with a different visual approach ? ~~We settled~~ I settled for a toroidal grid and aging cells.

 ## Installation